 The Five Biggest Sports Clubs In The World

 You can see the Mount of Beatitudes above Tabgha in the top left corner of the Sea of Galilee map.

 Interactive map of the area:

-If you are driving by car then just enter “Church Of The Beatitudes” into the navigation app.
-You will be driving along road #90, and then take a turn to road #8177.
+If driving, enter “Church of the Beatitudes” into the navigation app.
+You will drive along road #90 and then turn to road #8177.

-During the Holy Thursday, and December 31 the site is open only in the morning.
+During Holy Thursday and December 31, the site is open only in the morning.